 Administering a deceased person’s estate can be a complicated, emotional and stressful job.
-The time it will take and the level of complexity and resulting costs will depend upon the nature and size of the deceased’s estate and the terms of any Will or the impact of the rules that apply when someone does not have a Will (the Rules of Intestacy).
-In exceptional cases, it is possible to complete the administration in four months or so; but a very complex administration could take a number of years.
-The average estate may take approximately 12 months to administer.
+The time it will take and the level of complexity and resulting costs will depend upon the nature and size of the deceased’s estate and the terms of any Will or the impact of the rules that apply when someone dies without a Will – the Rules of Intestacy.

 If there is a Will – Who is named in the Will as Executor?
 They are the person or people entitled to administer the estate, and all the assets of the deceased pass to the executors to deal with.

 If there is no Will – The person or people entitled to administer the estate, the Administrator(s), will be, in order of priority:

 - Surviving spouse or civil partner

 - Children of the deceased

 - Parents of the deceased